-Remedy: If the fault continues to occur, disconnect all the inverter's AC output wires and reset the inverter (see section 6.2).
+Remedy: If the fault continues to occur, disconnect all the inverter's AC output wires and reset the inverter (see Section 6.2).
 If this fault does not clear after doing a reset, the inverter may require service.

-Breaker Tripped appears on the LCD and the FAULT (red) LED is on.
-The PWR (green), CHG (green) and INV (green) LED's are off.
+Breaker Tripped appears on the LCD.
+The FAULT (red) LED is on.
+The PWR (green), CHG (green), and INV (green) LEDs are off.

-Figure 5-21, Breaker Tripped Fault
+Figure 5-20, Breaker Tripped Fault

-• Breaker Tripped - The inverter has detected that the AC input breaker on the inverter/charger has opened due to excess current flow thru the inverter to the AC loads.
+• Breaker Tripped - The inverter has detected that the AC input breaker on the inverter/charger has opened due to excess current flow through the inverter to the AC loads.